 The Residency Training Program in Psychiatry at Mount Sinai Beth Israel provides outstanding clinical training in a stimulating, scientifically sophisticated environment with a staff dedicated to teaching, research and patient care.
 Located in the dynamic urban setting of lower Manhattan, the department is able to expose residents to patients from a wide variety of cultural and socioeconomic backgrounds.
+Hear from current residents, faculty, and the program directors in our video.

 As a part of the Mount Sinai Health System, the Department of Psychiatry is linked to the academic and research resources of the Icahn School of Medicine at Mount Sinai.
 Additional affiliations with the graduate programs in Psychology at the New School for Social Research add to the stimulating academic atmosphere in the Department.